-The (partial) operation metaPrettyPrint takes as arguments the metarepresentations of a module \mathcal{R} and of a term t together with a set of set of declared variables and printing options, and it returns a list of quoted identifiers that metarepresents the string of tokens produced by pretty-printing the term t in the signature of \mathcal{R} .
+The (partial) operation metaPrettyPrint takes as arguments the metarepresentations of a module $\mathcal{R}$ (first argument) and of a term t (third argument) together with a set of declared variables (second argument), printing options (fourth argument), and a set of operator names whose arguments should be concealed (fifth argument).
+It returns a list of quoted identifiers that metarepresents the string of tokens produced by pretty-printing the term t in the signature of $\mathcal{R}$ .

+'''

-op metaPrettyPrint : Module VariableSet Term PrintOptionSet ~> QidList [special (...)] .
+op metaPrettyPrint : Module VariableSet Term PrintOptionSet QidSet ~> QidList

+[special (...)] .

+'''